rotki/docs/usage-guides/accounts-and-balances.md

   - Polkadot (dot)
   - Kusama (ksm)

-To add or modify an account navigate to the particular chain category sub-page and click the "**Add Account**" button on the top right.
-Now choose the blockchain on which you want to add an account.
-Then type or paste the address in the "Account" textbox and press the "Save" Button.
-Note that you can add multiple accounts if you click the "**Add multiple addresses**" checkbox and provide a comma separated list of addresses.
+### Steps to Add an Account:

+1. Go to the chain category sub-page
+2. Click `Add Account` (top right)
+3. Select your blockchain
+4. Enter the address in `Account` textbox
+5. Click `Save`

+### Adding Multiple Accounts:

+- Check `Add multiple addresses` box
+- Enter addresses as comma-separated list

+### Adding Account to all EVM Chains

+- Choose `All Supported Chains` in the chain selector.

 ![Add a blockchain account](/images/add_blockchain_account.png)

 You can edit or delete an account using the buttons at the end of the row.
 For editing, you can modify the label or the tags.

-### Add to all EVM Chains

-You can add to all EVM chains, by selecting `All Supported Chains` in the chain selector.

-If an EVM account also contains tracked tokens you can click on the arrow under **Actions** in order to expand its view and show the balance breakdown for the account over all assets it holds.

 ### Aggregated view filtering